 Including regular physical activity in your lifestyle can reduce health risks associated with chronic disease.

-According to the Centers for Disease Control and Prevention's Physical Activity and Health Report for Older Adults the benefits of physical activity for adults, 65 and older, include:
+Regular exercise and physical activity are important for everyone, including older adults.
+According to the Centers for Disease Control and Prevention's Physical Activity and Health: A Report from the Surgeon General, the benefits of physical activity include:

 - Helps maintain the ability to live independently and reduces the risk of falling and fracturing bones.

 - Reduces the risk of dying from coronary heart disease and of developing high blood pressure, colon cancer and diabetes.

 - Can help reduce blood pressure in some people with hypertension.